sebhtml/biosal/README.md

 ## Runtime

+Each biosal node is managed by an instance of the Thorium engine.
+These Thorium instances speak to each other.
 The number of nodes is set by mpiexec -n @number_of_bsal_nodes ./a.out.
 The number of threads on each node is set with -threads-per-node.